swlkr/acidjs/README.md

   console.log(error);
 })

-// Find a record by primary key (first column name in model definition) User.get(1)
+// Find a record by primary key (id by default) User.get(1)
 .then(function(result) {
   /*